There are so many reasons to learn a new language.

 There is growing evidence that tracking progress and accomplishing goals is linked to increased happiness.
 Isn’t that exactly what you get when you clearly see your progress with a new language?

-Usually when people mention the law of unintended consequences, it’s as in the negative.
+Usually, when people mention the law of unintended consequences, it’s almost always negative.

 What does learning new words have in common with eating chocolate?

 Both activate the same part of your brain, the ventral striatum, aka the brain’s pleasure centre.